frame-lang/frame-docs/intermediate_frame/return.rst

         $No
             |getDecision|
-                // Modify the default "yes" value to "no".
+                // Modify the default from "yes" value to "no".
                 ^("no")

     ##